 Brent Neiman conducts research on international macroeconomics and trade.
-He is a Faculty Research Fellow at the National Bureau of Economic Research and serves as an Associate Editor of the Journal of International Economics.
+He is a Faculty Research Fellow at the National Bureau of Economic Research and serves as an Associate Editor of The Quarterly Journal of Economics and the Journal of International Economics.
 He previously served as the staff economist for international finance on the White House Council of Economic Advisers and has worked at the Federal Reserve Bank of Chicago, at McKinsey and Company, and at the McKinsey Global Institute.

 Neiman earned a Bachelor of Science in Economics and a Bachelor of Applied Science, both summa cum laude, from the University of Pennsylvania in 1999.
 In 2000, he earned a master's degree in mathematical modeling from Oxford University, and he earned a PhD in economics from Harvard University in 2008.
 Neiman joined the Chicago Booth faculty in 2008.